Factbox - Australia v New Zealand test series

-Chelsea forward Eden Hazard has no problems being one of the most fouled players in English soccer's top flight as the physical aspect of the game, he says, brings out the best in him.

-Factbox ahead of the two-test series between Australia and New Zealand, which starts with the first match at the Gabba in Brisbane on Thursday (0000 GMT).
+Factbox ahead of the final test in a two-match series between Australia and New Zealand, which starts at Bellerive Oval in Hobart on Friday (2330 GMT Thursday).

 Overall record